openfaas/openfaas.github.io/_posts/2022-05-11-limits-and-backpressure.md

 One pattern we may want to consider is rate-limiting, which you will encounter if you start writing an application against a popular REST API like Twitter or GitHub.
 The HTTP code you will receive could be: "429 Too Many Requests" along with an optional header with an estimated time in the future when you should retry the work.
 This puts the onus on the producer to cache, buffer, or drop requests.

-The OpenFaaS Asynchronous system implements a buffer where by any request that is made via an asynchronous URL is published to a NATS queue.
+The OpenFaaS Asynchronous system implements a buffer whereby any request that is made via an asynchronous URL is published to a NATS queue.
 This is a form of buffering, and can shield a system from spikes in traffic.
 NATS Streaming has a default limit of 1,000,000 messages and around 1 GB of disk space, these values can be set higher if required.
 We need to bear in mind that the NATS queue is not infinite, and what could happen if it was saturated.

 Finally, dropping of messages could happen at any component of the system: the gateway, the queue, the function, or an API that the function calls.
 When the Twitter API returns an error due to a rate-limit, this is a form of "dropping".